Old Warden Airfield

 2.1.7 – Aircraft commanders intending to land should have gained permission by telephoning the Visitor Centre (or the ATS when this is operational) before departure however, permission may be granted tactically by an AFISO by R/T when the ATS is operational.
 Details are shown in the UK-AIP EGTH

-2.1.8 – A Standard Overhead Join is required as detailed in General Aviation Safety Sense Leaflet – Aerodrome Sense.
-This is essential so as to give as much notice of the impending landing as possible to other airfield users which may not be monitoring the aerodrome frequency.
+2.1.8 – A Standard Overhead Join is required at 1800ft aal and as detailed in the SKYWAY CODE.
+This is essential so as to give as much notice of the impending landing as possible to other airfield users, which may not be monitoring the aerodrome frequency.
 Examples of such users might include; Shuttleworth Collection display practice/test flying in non-radio aircraft, radio control model flying, and airfield maintenance/grass cutting.
 Model aircraft flying will cease, and drivers of maintenance vehicles will clear the manoeuvring area when they become aware that an aircraft is in the circuit to land.
 In addition, aircraft commanders must look out for animals (domestic, farm and wild) which may have strayed onto the airfield.

 2.1.9 – Only Runway 03/21 is available to visiting aircraft.
 The use of any other runway is prohibited to visiting aircraft due to potential hazards which a visiting pilot is unlikely to be aware of.
 However, visiting pilots must be aware that in certain wind conditions any of the other runways may be in use by resident aircraft.
 Runway 03/21 lies between the aerodrome boundary hedge to the north east and College Road to the south west.